 - feeling scared of being alone or going out.

 In some cases, women may experience thoughts about leaving their family or worried that their partner may leave them.
 They could also have ideas about self-harm or doing harm to their partner or baby.
 In situations like this, you should seek professional help straight away.

 It is also common to experience symptoms of anxiety at the same time as depression.

 How is postnatal depression diagnosed?

 If you've had any of these symptoms for 2 weeks or more, talk to your doctor or midwife.
+You can also visit your local mental health service or community health service.
 Postnatal depression needs to be properly diagnosed and managed by a trained healthcare professional.

 Edinburgh Postnatal Depression Scale

 The Edinburgh Postnatal Depression Scale (EPDS) is a questionnaire that asks about your feelings and symptoms.
-The EPDS is not used for diagnosis, but indicates whether you may have some symptoms common with depression and anxiety.
+The EPDS indicates whether you may have some symptoms that are common with depression and anxiety.

 Find out more about the Edinburgh Postnatal Depression Scale from beyondblue.